ContextBench: Modifying Contexts for Targeted Latent Activation and Behaviour Elicitation

 TL;DR: This paper motivates the AI safety case for generating targeted, linguistically fluent inputs that activate specific latent features or elicit model behaviours, and introduces a benchmark for methods that do this task.

 Abstract: Identifying inputs that trigger specific behaviours or latent features in language models could have a wide range of safety use cases.
 We investigate a class of methods capable of generating targeted, linguistically fluent inputs that activate specific latent features or elicit model behaviours.
-We formalise this approach as context modification and present ContextBench - a benchmark with tasks assessing core method capabilities and potential safety applications.
-Our evaluation framework measures both elicitation strength (activation of latent features or behaviours) and linguistic fluency, highlighting how current state-of-the-art methods struggle to balance these objectives.
-We enhance Evolutionary Prompt Optimisation (EPO) with LLM-assistance and diffusion model inpainting, and demonstrate that these variants achieve state-of-the-art performance in balancing elicitation effectiveness and fluency.
+We formalise this approach as *context modification* and present ContextBench - a benchmark with tasks designed to assess the capabilities of context modification methods across core capabilities and potential safety applications.
+Our evaluation framework measures both elicitation strength (the degree to which latent features or behaviours are successfully elicited) and linguistic fluency, highlighting how current state-of-the-art methods struggle to balance these objectives.
+We develop two novel enhancements to Evolutionary Prompt Optimisation (EPO): LLM-assistance and diffusion model inpainting, achieving state-of-the-art performance in balancing elicitation and fluency.

 Submission Number: 61